How To Find A Profitable Product To Sell Online in 2022

 Getting started with this eBay’s search data is a no-brainer.
 First, enter the product name in eBay search:

 Then, scroll down to find the “Sold Listings” checkbox in the sidebar.
 Click on it to see the sales data.

-And, by the way, eBay is an auction where everyone and their uncle can make their bids.
+By the way, eBay is an auction where anyone can make their bids.
 The more bids a product gets, the more sought-after it is.

 And though the ‘Number of Bids: Most First’ filter option is long gone, you can still narrow your search down to the products sold using the auction-style format.

-You see?
-The 55L Green Pythons Grain Military Tactical Bag Camping Hiking Trekking Backpack shipped from the United States sold for US $18.50 is three times as popular as the one from China sold for US $5.50.
+See?
+The 55L Green Pythons Grain Military Tactical Bag Camping Hiking Trekking Backpack shipped from the United States for $18.50 is three times as popular as the one shipped from China for $5.50.